Olympus E-PL3 vs Sony HX99

 It is notable that the E-PL3 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL3 was succeeded by the Olympus E-PL5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-PL3 and HX99 can be found, respectively, in the Olympus E-PL3 Manual (free pdf) or the online Sony HX99 Manual.

 So how do things add up?
 Is the Olympus E-PL3 better than the Sony HX99 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.